Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 # Only supports USA consoles on 11.14 or Higher.

 Follow Cooolgamer's Installation Tutorial via the Link Above.
-(I am too lazy).
+(I am too lazy to make my own).

 All the spelling mistakes are very intentional btw.